Uplift » Will a Personal Injury Settlement Affect Child Support?

 24 Hours Icon

-How Child Support Orders Change In Line With New Income
+How Child Support Orders Change in Line With New Income

-• Professional witness services
+• Expert witness fees

 • Unpaid medical bills

-• Attorney costs
+• Attorney fees

 Apply For Legal Funding Today

-By providing us with your phone number, you consent to receive phone calls and text messages from Uplift Legal Funding related to your funding application.
+By providing your phone number, you consent to receive phone calls and text messages from Uplift Legal Funding related to your funding application.
 Standard messaging and data rates may apply.
-Terms of Use, Privacy Policy
+By clicking "Submit", you agree to our Terms of Use and Privacy Policy.

 Scroll to Top